HansonSoftware/haydenhanson.dev/src/posts/test-driven-c-sharp.md

 # Introduction

 I like to learn new programming languages by building an intermediate difficulty project, like a web server for example.
-However, before we can jump into something like that I find it best to solve about 20 leetcode problems with the language so that you learn some tricks and the syntax for the language.
+However, before jumping into something like that I find it best to solve about 20 leetcode problems with the language so that I learn the syntax for the language and some tricks.
 I personally use [Neetcode](https://neetcode.io/roadmap) and work through the roadmap.

-This blogpost is guide on how to set up your own C# test-driven environment for solving leetcode problems.
+This blogpost is guide on how to set up your own C# test-driven environment for solving leetcode problems locally, I personally prefer to do it this way so that I can use the terminal.

-My remote repository can be found [here](https://github.com/HansonSoftware/cs-neetcode).

-[This commit](https://github.com/HansonSoftware/cs-neetcode/commit/9d6952e832c7d4b0a21dde9baea8753e170428b8), labeled `STARTING POINT` is the commit you should start from if you don't want to clone all my solutions!

 ## MacOS Specific Instructions